Aimee and her 5 children

 Here's the other side of the living room where you can see the split level entry.

-I chose all the colours via photos online and they were all perfect except one.
+I chose all the colours via photos online.

 The candlesticks, plant pot and basket were from IKEA.
 The wood carving and lamp came from HomeSense.
 The two tiny teardrop vases from the SOS Thrift store.